The Divine dream is so much greater than the Church.

 The Church of the future will move on from seeking cultural relevance towards releasing culture.

-The Church of the future will neither practice cultural avoidance, or hunger for cultural relevance.
+The Church of the future won't practice cultural avoidance, or hunger for cultural relevance.
 She will no longer be intimidated or impressed by culture.
 Instead of harbouring hostility towards the culture she will be anchored to the conviction that every good and perfect gift comes from the Father.
 As a result, the Church of the future will recognise and reclaim the good in culture, learning to honour every expression of life.
 Cultural avoidance will be seen for what it is - the design of the enemy to separate us from our inheritance.
 Similarly, cultural relevance will be considered far too low a goal.
 Churches in the future will know that we can’t bring life to the city by avoiding the city, or by becoming the city.

 The saddest aspect of settling for cultural relevance is that our cities are not looking for an echo - they are listening for a sound.
 Our cities need us to be the Church with a distinct sound and voice.
 As we respond to the Divine sound we release its frequency in the community.
 This will change the way we engage with the Arts for example.
 We will no longer see our expression or contribution to the arts as limited to singing in our services, or painting prophetically at the front, but rather we will start to understand our role as releasing writers, sculpters, poets, filmmakers into creative engagement that piques curiosity within the wider culture.
 There will be a recognition that art fuels culture and the city needs artists.